MicrosoftDocs/azure-docs/articles/cdn/cdn-caching-rules.md

 Azure CDN offers two ways to control how your files are cached:

 - Caching rules: This article describes how you can use CDN caching rules to set or modify default cache expiration behavior both globally and with custom conditions, such as a URL path and file extension.
 Azure CDN provides two types of caching rules:
    - Global caching rules: You can set one global caching rule for each endpoint in your profile, which affects all requests to the endpoint.
-The global caching rule overrides any HTTP cache-directive headers that are set.
+The global caching rule overrides any HTTP cache-directive headers, if set.
    - Custom caching rules: You can set one or more custom caching rules for each endpoint in your profile.
 Custom caching rules match specific paths and file extensions, are processed in order, and override the global caching rule, if set.

 - Query string caching: You can adjust how Azure CDN treats caching for requests with query strings.
 For information, see [Control Azure CDN caching behavior with query strings](cdn-query-string.md).
 If the file is not cacheable, the query string caching setting has no effect, based on caching rules and CDN default behaviors.